 STEP 2: Add resin to a bead mold

-Be sure your mold is clean and free of any leftover particles from previous projects.
+Be sure your mold is clean and free of any leftover resin drips from previous projects.
 I pour clear epoxy into each mold to be a little over halfway full.
 I start my pour holding the mixing cup close to the mold’s opening.
 Be careful that you are only allowing a slight drizzle out.

 STEP 3: Add flowers and leaves